New Zealand 2022 "Women in Science"

 Women in Science on stamps of New Zealand 2022

-On November 2nd 2022, the Post Authority of New Zealand issued the stamps set "Women in Science".
-The set contain four stamps, printed in individual Sheets of 20 and all together in a Mini-Sheet of 4.
+On November 2nd, 2022, the Post Authority of New Zealand issued the stamps set "Women in Science".
+The set contains four stamps, printed in individual Sheets of 20 and all together in a Mini-Sheet of 4.

 According to the official press release, Mākereti Papakura, Lucy Moore, Joan Wiffen and Beatrice Hill Tinsley are four remarkable New Zealand women who achieved in the scientific fields of ethnography, botany, palaeontology and cosmology respectively, in the 20th century.
 Their contributions opened our eyes to our past, the natural world, our cultural traditions and legacies, and the universe.